mcilroy/scrapy_visions/README.md

 i crawl some main category patches but ignore them, the products appear in the sub-categories anyways

-i include a .csv file too
+i include a .csv file too, there is an added column with only distinct columns, it's not related to the other columns